<!--

 **Root Key** (keyId = address(0)):

-• The account's primary key (address matches account address)
+* The account's primary key (address matches account address)

-• Can call ALL precompile functions
+* Can call ALL precompile functions

-• No spending limits
+* No spending limits

-• Can authorize, revoke, and update Access Keys
+* Can authorize, revoke, and update Access Keys

 **Access Keys** (keyId != address(0)):

-• Secondary keys authorized by Root Key
+* Secondary keys authorized by Root Key

-• Precompile functions check: transactionKey[msg.sender] == 0 before allowing mutations
+* Precompile functions check: `transactionKey[msg.sender] == 0` before allowing mutations

-• Subject to per-TIP20 token spending limits
+* Subject to per-TIP20 token spending limits and call-scope checks during execution

-• Can have expiry timestamps
+* Can have expiry timestamps

 1. Transaction executes normally until the precompile call

-2. Precompile checks getTransactionKey() returns non-zero (Access Key)
+2. Precompile checks `getTransactionKey()` returns non-zero (Access Key)

-3. Call reverts with UnauthorizedCaller error
+3. Call reverts with `UnauthorizedCaller` error

 4. Entire transaction is reverted

-Spending Limit Enforcement
+##### Spending Limit Enforcement

 The protocol tracks and enforces spending limits for TIP20 token transfers:

-Scope: Only TIP20 transfer() and approve() calls are tracked
+**Scope:** Only TIP20 `transfer()`, `transferWithMemo()`, `approve()`, and `startReward()` calls are tracked

-• Native value transfers are NOT limited
+* Native value transfers are NOT limited

-• NFT transfers are NOT limited
+* NFT transfers are NOT limited

-• Other asset types are NOT limited
+* Other asset types are NOT limited

-1. Protocol intercepts transfer(to, amount) and approve(spender, amount) calls
+1. Protocol intercepts `transfer(to, amount)`, `transferWithMemo()`, `approve(spender, amount)`, and `startReward()` calls

-3. For approve, only increases in approval (new approval minus previous allowance) are checked and counted against the limit
+3. For `approve`, only **increases** in approval (new approval minus previous allowance) are checked and counted against the limit

-5. Checks: relevant amount (transfer amount or approval increase) <= remaining_limit
+5. Checks: relevant amount (transfer amount or approval increase) `<= remaining`

-6. If check fails: reverts with SpendingLimitExceeded
+6. If check fails: reverts with `SpendingLimitExceeded`

 7. If check passes: decrements the limit by the relevant amount